 With sensitivities to chemical and environmental irritants so prevalent in the general population, dentists sometimes encounter patients in their patient pool with a history of allergies to dental materials.
 The incidence of contact dermatitis associated with a dental procedure is less than 1% of all patients.

-However, when your patient is one of those in the 1% group, their discomfort level is 100% real for them.
-What are the treatment alternatives available for patients who suffer from dental-related allergic contact stomatitis?
+However, when your patient falls into the 1% group, their discomfort level is highly disruptive and impactful on their daily life.
+So, what are the treatment alternatives available for patients who suffer from dental-related allergic contact stomatitis?

 The Materials

-While it is possible for any individual to become overly-sensitized to almost anything that is present in the environment, there are specific materials commonly used in dentistry that have a propensity to elicit dental allergies in some individuals.
+While it is possible for any individual to become overly sensitive to almost anything present in the environment, there are specific materials commonly used in dentistry that have a higher likelihood of eliciting dental allergies in some individuals.
 The Journal of Clinical and Diagnostic Research offers a comprehensive literature review on the causative agents of allergies to dental materials.

 Dental materials with suspected biocompatibility issues that can contribute to contact allergy reactions include resins, latex gloves, local anesthetic agents, endodontic materials, impression materials, dental amalgams, and metals used in prosthodontics and orthodontics.

-Let’s focus on the three most common allergic reactions:
+Let’s focus on allergic contact stomatitis caused by the three most common materials:

 Latex

 When the AIDS crisis began in the mid-1980s, dentists began wearing gloves for the first time in their careers.
-At the time, latex gloves were the standard and were all that was available to protect yourself and your patients from the spread of disease.
-As exposure to latex increased, so did adverse reaction to latex in our patients.
+At the time, latex gloves were the standard and were the only mainstream product available to protect yourself and your patients from the spread of disease.
+As exposure to latex increased, so did adverse reactions to latex in our patients.

-But the bigger issue and impetus for change were dental professionals and staff who began experiencing symptoms of contact dermatitis (estimated at 17%) from wearing latex gloves all of the time.
+But the bigger issue and impetus for change were dental professionals and staff who began experiencing symptoms of contact dermatitis (estimated at 17%) from wearing latex gloves.

-Fortunately for everyone, more kind alternatives have been developed, such as nitrile and vinyl, that have a much lower incidence of producing contact dermatitis.
-Latex and latex allergy has largely been eliminated from most dental practices.
+Fortunately for everyone, more alternatives have been developed, such as nitrile and vinyl, that have a much lower incidence of producing contact dermatitis.
+Latex and latex allergy has largely been eliminated from most dental practices and incidents of latex-related intraoral contact allergy have decreased.

 Metals